• Skip to primary navigation

 I recommend that you book a food tour during the first part of your trip so that you will know where you want to dine later.

 When we went, we booked the Savor the Flavors Charleston Food Tour through Get Your Guide.
-The 2.5 hour tour took us around the historic district through several restaurants where we dined on shrimp and grits, she crab soup, biscuits, and so much more.
+The 2.5-hour tour took us around the historic district through several restaurants where we dined on shrimp and grits, she crab soup, biscuits, and so much more.

 10. Ride a Bike

-A fun way to get around and explore a city is by taking a bike ride, or rather tour.
+A fun way to get around and explore a city is by taking a bike ride, or rather bike tour.
 Rebellion Roads in Mount Pleasant offers three different tours around the area.

 Row of electric bicycles.

-Tours are about an hour and half to two hours long, but don't let the thought of pedaling a bike for that long scare you.
+Tours are about an hour and a half to two hours long, but don’t let the thought of pedaling a bike for that long scare you.
 They have electric bikes that can do a lot of the hard work for you!

 Though not located in the Outer Banks, fans of the show might recognize some familiar landmarks as they cruise around Mount Pleasant.